Kiran-Ahir/Kiran-Ahir/README.md

 - 👋 Hi, I’m @Kiran-Ahir
-- 👀 I’m interested in ...Android, Learning new things
+- 👀 I’m interested in ...
+Learning new things
-- 🌱 I’m currently learning ...Android and .net
+- 🌱 I’m currently learning ...
+Android and .net
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...kiranj695@gmail.com